Edson College of Nursing and Health Innovation policies

 Students in nursing programs must earn grades of "C" (2.00) or higher in all nursing coursework, except in nursing practice courses in which a designation of a "Y" (satisfactory) or "P" (pass) grade is required.
 In addition, students are allowed only one nursing course failure (i.e., grade below "C").
 The second failure in a nursing course results in disqualification from the nursing major.

-For the traditional prelicensure and accelerated clinical nursing pathways, the science courses CHM 101, BIO 201, BIO 202, MIC 205, MIC 206, and HCR 240 must be current (i.e., completed within seven years of the program start date).
+For the undergraduate and graduate prelicensure clinical nursing programs, science courses, which include CHM 101, BIO 201, BIO 202, MIC 205, MIC 206 and HCR 240, must be completed within seven years of the program start date.

 Undergraduate and prelicensure graduate nursing courses (prefix: NUR) expire after five years.
 After course expiration, students must re-enroll in the course and must earn a grade of "C" or higher.
-Students may earn university elective credit or general studies credit for the original course.
+Students may earn university elective credit for the original course.

 Concurrent degrees

 Concurrent degrees are multiple degrees with one conferral date.
-The student receives both degrees at the same time regardless of whether coursework for one degree is completed prior to the other degree.
+The student receives both degrees at the same time regardless of whether coursework for one degree is completed before coursework for the other degree.
 To pursue concurrent degrees, students must be in good academic standing.

 A student desiring to pursue a concurrent degree program must submit a request to add the concurrent degree.